Food Not to Eat After Cataract Surgery

 Sunglasses: Food Not to Eat After Cataract Surgery

-Protect your eyes: Wear protective eyewear, such as sunglasses, to shield your eyes from bright light and dust.
+Protect your eyes: How long do I need to wear dark glasses outside after cataract surgery?
+Wear protective eyewear, such as sunglasses, to shield your eyes from bright light and dust.
 Avoid swimming and using hot tubs for at least two weeks after surgery to prevent infection.

 Use prescribed eye drops: Follow your doctor’s instructions for using eye drops to reduce inflammation and prevent infection.
 Use these medications as prescribed to ensure a successful recovery.